 Barry Allen is played by Kenny Johnston.
 He appears as the Flash in this unsuccessful pilot for a live-action Justice League series.
 Many of the characters were barely recognizable next to their comic book counterparts and Barry was no different.
 Instead of being a police scientist, Barry was unemployed and seemed to be the most slow-witted of all the characters.

-Though Barry Allen, himself, does not appear in Smallville, a version of the Flash, who goes by the name Bart Allen, does.
-In his first appearance, Bart has a few fake ID's with the names of Barry Allen, Wally West, and Jay Garrick.
+Though Barry Allen, himself, does not appear in Smallville, Bart Allen does.
+In his first appearance, Bart has a few fake IDs with the names of Barry Allen, Wally West, and Jay Garrick.
 In the season 11 storyline "Haunted", it's revealed that Barry and Wally are real people, whose identities Bart stole.
 It's explained that Bart acquired Barry's name (and the others) through a psychic connection to the speed force.

 Charlie Schlatter reprises his role as The Flash.
 He makes cameo appearances in the fourth and fifth seasons of The Batman.
 This version of the Flash is not specified but the creators of the show have intimated that it is Barry Allen.
 He is seen as a member of the Justice League in the series finale.